wptinysolution/media-library-tools/README.txt

 == 🏆 Media Content Editing ==

 Media Library Tools allows users to quickly update image titles, ALT text, captions, descriptions, and categories for individual or bulk images in the media library.

+== 🏆 Media Library Categories ==

+Adds the ability to use categories in the WordPress Media Library.
+When activated a dropdown of categories will show up in the media library.
+You can change / add / remove the category of multiple items at once with bulk actions.

 == 🏆 Getting Started ==